aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 apps.
 Practically, this solution breaks down into the following steps.

 1. Publish v2 compatible versions of `@aws-cdk/lambda-layer-aws-cli`,
-   `@aws-cdk/lambda-layer-aws-cli`, `@aws-cdk/lambda-layer-node-proxy-agent` as
+   `@aws-cdk/lambda-layer-kubectl`, `@aws-cdk/lambda-layer-node-proxy-agent` as
    their own npm packages, separate from `aws-cdk-lib`.
-This publishing process will be an extension of the existing AWS CDK V2 release machinery, which automatically publishes some packages as part of `aws-cdk-lib`, and some packages separately.
-Any submodules with the prefix `lambda-layer` will be published this way.
-Even though these packages will be released separately, their source code will remain in the aws-cdk repo.
+This publishing process will be done in [cdklabs](https://github.com/cdklabs) repositories.
+Each package will get its own repository.
+See [this issue](https://github.com/aws/aws-cdk/issues/21605) for a detailed discussion of the options, and why we have decided to use separate repositories.
 2. Modify the `lambda-layer-X` submodules in `aws-cdk-lib` to not bundle these large dependencies themselves, and instead dynamically load the appropriate `@aws-cdk/lambda-layer-X` package from step 1.
 Since `aws-cdk-lib`'s source